Healthcare in the United States: Quality assurance

 Healthcare quality assurance consists of the "activities and programs intended to assure or improve the quality of care in either a defined medical setting or a program.
 The concept includes the assessment or evaluation of the quality of care; identification of problems or shortcomings in the delivery of care; designing activities to overcome these deficiencies; and follow-up monitoring to ensure effectiveness of corrective steps."
 Private companies such as Grand Rounds also release quality information and offer services to employers and plans to map quality within their networks.

 One innovation in encouraging quality of healthcare is the public reporting of the performance of hospitals, health professionals or providers, and healthcare organizations.
 However, there is "no consistent evidence that the public release of performance data changes consumer behaviour or improves care".

 Overall system effectiveness

+A 2019 issue brief by the Commonwealth Fund concluded that "people in the United States experience the worst health outcomes overall of any high-income nation" and that "Americans are more likely to die younger, and from avoidable causes, than residents of peer countries."
+A subsequent analysis in 2022 showed a worsening of these trends, though it acknowledged that the tumultuous impact of the COVID-19 pandemic and lockdowns on healthcare in the United States was challenging to disentangle from the longer term trajectory of the system.

 Measures of effectiveness

 The US healthcare delivery system unevenly provides medical care of varying quality to its population.
 In a highly effective healthcare system, individuals would receive reliable care that meets their needs and is based on the best scientific knowledge available.
 In order to monitor and evaluate system effectiveness, researchers and policy makers track system measures and trends over time.
-The HHS populates a publicly available dashboard called the Health System Measurement Project (healthmeasures.aspe.hhs.gov), to ensure a robust monitoring system.
+The HHS populates a publicly available dashboard called the Health System Measurement Project, to ensure a robust monitoring system.
 The dashboard captures the access, quality and cost of care; overall population health; and health system dynamics (e.g., workforce, innovation, health information technology).
 Included measures align with other system performance measuring activities including the HHS Strategic Plan, the Government Performance and Results Act, Healthy People 2020, and the National Strategies for Quality and Prevention.